KnightryryV2/knights-skiovox-helper-custom/README.md

 # Skiovox Helper
 ### The helper extension for the Skiovox exploit.

+# ATTENTION!!!
+IF YOU ARE ON VERSION 119, REFER TO [THIS LINK](https://github.com/bypassiwastaken/skiovox-helper/issues/106)

 ## Install

 **Installation steps can be seen in the "stage 3" section on [skiovox.com](https://skiovox.com)**